-The minute you start appreciating the small purchases you make, the sooner you’ll find happiness and realise that you don’t need expensive, large and fancy things to put a smile on that face.
-It can be chocolate, or a rose or spicy food
+The minute you start appreciating the small purchases you make, the sooner you’ll find happiness and realize that you don’t need expensive, large, and fancy things to put a smile on that face.
+It can be chocolate, or a rose, or spicy food

 16. Watch Finance/Business News Channels